muktihari/fit/docs/usage.md

             }),
             // We can use WithFields as well, see `proto` for details.
             // When using WithFields, it's recommended to use CreateMesgOnly to create a mesg with empty fields
-            // to reduce unecessary alloc since the fields will be replaced anyway, see `factory` for details. factory.CreateMesgOnly(mesgnum.Record).WithFields(
+            // to reduce unnecessary alloc since the fields will be replaced anyway, see `factory` for details. factory.CreateMesgOnly(mesgnum.Record).WithFields(
                 factory.CreateField(mesgnum.Record, fieldnum.RecordSpeed).WithValue(uint16(1000)),
                 factory.CreateField(mesgnum.Record, fieldnum.RecordCadence).WithValue(uint8(78)),